Delocalization of topological surface states by diagonal disorder in nodal loop semimetals: Results

 \subsubsection{Localization properties}

 Because of disorder mixing, one can simulate the resulting surface states as linear superpositions of the clean system's drumhead states with random coefficients.
 This yields states that decay algebraically into the bulk.
 A realistic calculation of the surface wave function confirms this expectation.
 We used Lanczos ED to find a number of low energy states and calculate the surface state probability along $z$, as defined in Eq.~(\ref{probz}), projected on sublattice $\alpha=1$.
 It is seen that the probability indeed decays as a power law into the bulk, even for small disorder.
-This is shown in Fig.~\ref{psizW05} for $W=0.5$.
+An example is shown in Fig.~\ref{psizW05} for $W=0.5$.
 A fit to $\Psi^{2}(z,\alpha)\sim z^{-\nu}$ gives $\nu=1.8$, which implies an integrable probability as expected for localized states.
 Hybridization with the surface state localized in the opposite boundary is seen for $z>20$.
 Similar behavior is found for the other low energy states.
 By projecting on sublattice $\alpha=2$, we find similar decaying states from the surface $z=L$, as expected.
+We note that the exponent $\nu$ depends on the hopping parameters in Eq.(\ref{eq:total_H}).
+It fluctuates with disorder realization and tends to decrease as $W$ increases.